home-assistant/home-assistant.io/source/cookbook/index.markdown

 hide_github_edit: true
 ---

-This is a community currated list of different ways to use Home Assistant.
+This is a community curated list of different ways to use Home Assistant.
+Most of these examples are using the [automation] component and other built-in [automation related][sec-automation] and [organization] components available.

+[automation]: /components/automation/
+[sec-automation]: /components/#automation
+[organization]: /components/#organization

 New recipes can be added via the [home-assistant.io repository](https://github.com/balloob/home-assistant.io/tree/master/source/_cookbook).

 {% assign cookbook = site.cookbook | sort: 'title' %}
 {% assign categories = cookbook | map: 'ha_category' | uniq | sort %}